HomeNewsWorld Cup 2026 Qualifiers

 Morocco

-First African qualifier, 5-0 victory over Niger, perfect Group E record
+First African qualifier, Group E winners

 • 🇹🇳